-If you were in a car wreck, chances are you needed to get a police report.
+Were you in a car wreck?
+Chances are you needed to get a police report.
 Getting a police report is often a critical part of any case or claim with the insurance company.
 In fact, many insurance companies demand a police report before they even handle your claim.
 While they are needed as soon as possible, most reports take a while to be completed.
 Often, crash reports are completed in a span of 10 days from the date of the accident.
 It’s important to get any relevant information before you leave the crash site.
 Getting the name and badge number of the officer responding, and a number to reach them at can make it easier to get your report.

 What Information is Included in the Report?